flare-labs-ltd/fasset-bots/docs/setup.md

     yarn agent-bot -f FtestXRP create --prepare
     ```

-2. Fill `CFLR` value for the `poolTokenSuffix` key. `CFRL` is the native token that is being used as collateral for the agent pool.
+2. Choose the suffix for your agent's collateral pool and fill in the `poolTokenSuffix` field.
+The suffix should include only upper-case letters and `-` symbols.
+For example, `MY-ALPHA-AGENT-1`.

 3. Choose one of the stable tokens or wrapped ETH in `vaultCollateralFtsoSymbol`.
 This asset will be used to back up the agent vault collateral.
+Ask the developer relations team to provide you with the chosen test token.

 4. In `secrets.json`, the `owner.testXRP.address` field is the underlying test-XRP account that pays the underlying chain's transaction fees.
 Activate your underlying XRP account by sending at least 100 test-XRP to it.
 You can use the XRP testnet [faucet](https://yusufsahinhamza.github.io/xrp-testnet-faucet/).